hundredrabbits/thebook/north_pacific_logbook.md

 Time for another freak out moment!
 I was steering outside, waves were okay, manageable, than overtime there would come trains of waves, sweeping in threes, each one larger than the next.
 This is common on the ocean, but I was also getting cross waves.
 While I steered through the first set of threes, another set would come and hit Pino at an angle.
 I freaked out because of the size and ferocity of the crosswaves, with some peaking way high, above the lifeline.
 "Not again."
 My legs are noodles.
 J'ai des jambes en nouilles.
 My legs could barely hold me up.
 I wanted to heave-to then, but I had to wait for the threes to pass.
 Once they did pass, I *parked* Pino and hurried inside, finding Devine reading quietly on the starboard side settee.
 "You okay?" he asks me.
 When I park the boat, it is usually because things aren't okay.
 I went to lie next to him and shook for hours as he tried to calm me.
 Devine decided to try and steer, and did so for a while but stopped as the crosswaves were too much, even for him.
 We decided to heave-to for the night to let this awful weather pass.

 Devine made pasta, I ate it while half asleep.
 Today's stress robbed me of rest.
 We shared a can Yebisu beer too, to make sure I'd get knocked right out.

-# Coping with stress

-Sailing is pleasant most times, but after long periods at sea in foul weather, or in calms, feeling cold, hungry and tired, it is normal to experience some anxiety.

-Much stress in sailing comes as a result of poor performance, when becalmed, plagued by lights winds for days and days.
-We experienced this early in the trip.
-We were both obssessed with finding wind, which resulted in greater mental exhaustion and emotional instability.
-In such moments, having another person with you to talk things out with helps, but the best medicine is sleep.
-Stress due to lack of wind is worsened by lack of rest.

-> "Uncertain waits are longer than known, finite waits."
-(David Maister, “The psychology of waiting lines” 1985)

-Drawing silly cartoons kept me calm on this trip, and continues to make me laugh.
-Laughter is a good way to increase endorphins to your brain, while reducing stress hormones.
-Keeping a journal is another good stress reducer.
-Writing things down can help keep your mind uncluttered.
-Reading books together also offered a good distraction.

-* * *

 ##### 1700
 Everytime we near a milestone, we hit a wall, whether it comes in the form of a calm or strong weather.
 There is always something, and this time is no different.
 We are at a wall, with big weather all around, and ahead.
 These walls are, for the moment, impassable, keeping us and our destination apart.
 The Turn Off lies ahead, but a patch of very strong winds bars the way, reaching far north and south.
 We'll check the weather tomorrow morning, to decide if we should go, or wait.
 It's possible the weather will lessen, but it can also get worst.